franciscop/polystore/readme.md

 - [(WIP) **Consul KV** `new Consul()`](#consul-kv) (fe+be): use Hashicorp's Consul KV store (https://www.npmjs.com/package/consul#kv)
 - [**_Custom_** `{}`](#creating-a-store) (?): create your own store with just 3 methods!

-> **Warning**: this library should work great for billions of items as a KV store with the atomic methods (GET/SET/ADD/HAS/DEL).
-However, some engines _might_ not be as performant if you have a dataset of _millions_ of items **and** use the group methods (KEYS/VALUES/ENTRIES/ALL/CLEAR) so if that's your usecase please make sure to read our documentation for client you use.
-Same for `.prefix()`, should be high-performance with atomic methods, but might not be as great for some clients.
+> This library should be as performant as the client you use with the item methods (GET/SET/ADD/HAS/DEL).
+For other and advanced cases, see [the performance considerations](#performance) and read the docs on your client.

 I made this library to be used as a "building block" of other libraries, so that _your library_ can accept many cache stores effortlessly!
 It's isomorphic (Node.js and the Browser) and tiny (~2KB).
 For example, let's say you create an API library, then you can accept the stores from your client: